Author Archives: John

 You would need a rig to adjust its position, as in 2 camera’s above and 2 below.

-You could easily create, a simple rig out of wood or metal.
+And you could easily create, a simple rig out of wood or metal.

 Lets use the example, with a DSLR, as our setup.